 Transfer students who have confirmed their intent to enroll will receive BSO registration information in the mail in late February.

 Now you are ready to complete the rest of the tasks required to ensure a smooth transition to your first day at Ohio University.
-This includes reviewing the course catalog, enabling your online services, and learning about student health services and insurance.
+This includes reviewing the course catalog, enabling your online services, learning about student health services and insurance, and planning for transportation to campus.
 Transfer students with fewer than 30 earned credit hours must complete the online alcohol and sexual assault education courses.